jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Once upon a time, I only wanted to learn about the open-source fight.
 Now I, too, want to push it forward.
 Mass-collaboration, telecommuting, right to repair, home power generation, and real internet privacy are just the tips of the iceberg.
 The visions of science fiction will only become reality once we replace old Industrial Age tools.
 The open-source community must get political, get mad, and learn to be selfish because they’re the leaders in the age-old story about New versus Old.
 Industrial Age versus Internet Age.
 Protagonists versus Antagonists.
 Jedi versus Sith.

 ![old philosophy in a new world](/img\diagrams\suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There are lots of antagonists in this photo.
-Newspapers, broadcasters, oil, gas cars, k-university education are among today's largest Industrial Age holdovers.
-Many are filled with layers of management._
+Newspapers, broadcasters, oil, gas cars, k-university education are among today's largest Industrial Age holdovers filled with layers of middlemen._

 The most dangerous thing right now is ignorance.
 People don't know about open-source or the future they're fighting for.
 The people are stuck fighting phantoms on behalf of outdated Left vs. Right politics.
 Both sides idolize 1969 because that was the end of the Industrial Age, and hence when they both peaked.
 Leftists think public life is one long Woodstock "activism" festival.
 At the same time, rightists really feel the perfect _Leave it to Beaver_ suburb will return once "the socialists" are defeated.
 Both Left and Right make up phantoms to keep themselves relevant.